 If rank is absent, it SHALL default to -1.0, which is otherwise not a valid value for this property.

-If theDescriptor describes a rule, then if rank is present, it SHALL provide the value for the rank property of any result object (§3.24) whose ruleDescriptorReference property (§3.24.7), either explicitly supplied or inferred from its default, identifies theDescriptor and which does not itself specify a rank property.
+If theDescriptor describes a rule, then if rank is present, it SHALL provide the value for the rank property of any result object (§3.24) whose rule property (§3.24.7), either explicitly supplied or inferred from its default, identifies theDescriptor and which does not itself specify a rank property.

 rank is not applicable to notifications.